These 2 Small Cap Gaming Stocks Are Loaded With Goodies: Low Entry Points And Up Nicely Since Our Calls

 This nifty little company was so far below the radar screen that a more accurate descriptor might have been below the Sonar screen.

-Our interest in this company arose when news of a former colleague and industry acquaintance, Daniel R. Lee, former CFO of Mirage Resorts, Inc while it was still owned by Steve Wynn.
+Our interest in this company arose when we heard that a former colleague and industry acquaintance was joining management.
+Daniel R. Lee is the former CFO of Mirage Resorts, Inc. while it was still owned by Steve Wynn.
 Dan had also been one of the key first team investment bankers I worked with back in 1991 when I was part of the senior executive team at Donald J. Trump's Atlantic City Taj Mahal, working through to a prepackaged bankruptcy that proved highly successful.

-Dan had also been CEO of Pinnacle Entertainment, Inc. (NYSE:PNK) so he had a large canvas viewpoint he would now employ when he was tapped to lead a shareholder rebellion against the then failing Full House management.
+Dan had also been CEO of Pinnacle Entertainment, Inc. (NYSE:PNK), so he had a large canvas viewpoint he would now employ when he was tapped to lead a shareholder rebellion against the then failing Full House management.
 My sense was that he would quickly drain the swamp as it were of ineffective management and marketing programs, put capex toward improving existing properties, restructure finances to complete a plan to acquire Bronco Billy's casino property in Boulder Colorado.

 On April 21 last Full House was trading at $1.50.
 To me, knowing Dan, sensing he had a larger future in mind for the company than that which was apparent to the market, I recommended the stock to SA readers at that price.
 My thinking was largely guided by what I believed to be the mispricing of the shares and the opportunity afforded everyday investors to acquire a decent sized position.
-Even a modest upside I reasoned, could produce a nice return.
+Even a modest upside, I reasoned, could produce a nice return.

 Price at our writing April 21: $1.50